PrivateDonut/recipe-website/README.md

 - Use the navigation bar to add, view, or import recipes.
 - Import recipes from supported URLs using the "Import" button.
 - Add recipes to your cart for planning.
+- When adding or editing a recipe, ingredient quantity and unit fields are optional.
+You can enter fractions (e.g., 1/2, 2/3) in the quantity field.
+- Recipe instructions will display with preserved formatting and line breaks.

 ---